The-Learning-And-Vision-Atelier-LAVA/LF-Image-SR/README.md

 #### *With recent advances in camera manufacturing, light field (LF) imaging technology becomes increasingly popular and is commonly used in various applications such as mobile phones, biological microscope, VR/AR etc. Since both intensity and directions of light rays are recorded by LF cameras, the resolution of LF images can be enhanced by using these additional angular information.
 LF image super-resolution (SR), also known as LF spatial SR, aims at reconstructing high-resolution (HR) LF images from their low-resolution (LR) counterparts.
 In this repository, we present a collection of papers on LF image SR, together with their codes and repos.*
 #### Note: This repository will be updated on a regular basis, so stay tuned~~🎉🎉🎉

+## Attention!
+We recommend our newly-released repo [BasicLFSR](https://github.com/ZhengyuLiang24/BasicLFSR), which is an open-source and easy-to-use PyTorch-based LF image SR toolbox for the communities to re-impolement and benchmark existing methods.
+Thanks [Zhengyu](https://github.com/ZhengyuLiang24) for the hard work!

 ## News & Updates:
 * **2021.12.09: New version is online.**